The Importance of Staying Hydrated for Healthy Aging

 In addition, the kidneys’ ability to remove toxins from the blood progressively declines with age.
 They require more water to do their job.
 Therefore, in addition to less total body fluids, older people lose more water to normal kidney function than do younger folks.

 As we age, our thirst mechanism undergoes changes.
 Decades of research have identified the hypothalamus in the brain as the body’s primary thirst center.
 Neuroscientists from Brainfacts explain that the hypothalamus constantly monitors the blood’s concentration of sodium and other important substances.

-It also receives inputs from the sensors in blood vessels that monitor volume and pressure.
+It also receives inputs from blood vessel sensors that monitor volume and pressure.
 When the hypothalamus senses insufficient body fluid, it sends out a signal to drink.
-For reasons that the scientists say aren’t yet clear, age tends to dampen this message from the brain.
+For reasons that scientists say aren’t yet clear, age tends to dampen this message from the brain.

 If you notice your mouth is dry and you’re tired, see what happens once you drink some purified water.
 If you immediately perk up, that’s feedback that you were dehydrated.
 Dehydration can range from mild to severe.
 Severe dehydration can be life-threatening.